he-yang/Excel-to-JSON/source/usage.md

 * Nested JSON mode
     * First convert Excel datasheet to a flat JSON
     * then, unflatten an object with delimited keys using "Flat" [https://www.npmjs.com/package/flat](https://www.npmjs.com/package/flat)
     * unflatten() is called by Excel-to-JSON, with delimiter as ".", overwrite as true.
+If you have subscribed "Pro Features", you can set other delimeters.

 <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js?client=ca-pub-8772217510669640"
      crossorigin="anonymous"></script>